-This amazing Wagyu Burger is a big taste upgrade on your average hamburger whether you grill it to perfection, or follow my skillet preparation for the tastiest, juiciest burger ever!
-Using richly marbled premium American Wagyu, Australian Wagyu, or Japanese Wagyu yields an incredibly caramelized gourmet burger patty!
+This Wagyu burger is an amazingly tasty upgrade to your average hamburger, no matter how you cook it!
+Whether you grill it to perfection or follow my skillet preparation, you're sure to enjoy the tastiest, juiciest burger ever!
+Using richly marbled premium American, Australian, or Japanese Wagyu yields an incredibly caramelized gourmet burger patty!

 Wagyu Burger Recipe

-For the most amazingly flavorful and juicy burgers, I like to treat my family to this upgraded Wagyu beef burger from time to time!
-Everyone agrees that the taste is beyond good and that these burgers truly are the best ever!
+For the most amazingly flavorful and juicy burgers, I treat my family to this upgraded Wagyu beef burger from time to time!
+Everyone agrees that the taste is beyond good and that these burgers are the best ever!

 When serving a burger of this quality, it is best when cooked to medium-rare.
-That’s my recommendation for being able to enjoy and appreciate the superior ground beef.
+That's my recommendation for enjoying and appreciating the superior ground beef.
 I hope you enjoy it as much as my family does!

 What is a Wagyu Burger?

 A Wagyu burger is made using Wagyu beef.
-Wagyu beef is available and graded here in the US, Australia, and Japan, however, it became a ‘thing’ based on the Japanese beef originally offered.
+Wagyu beef is available and graded in the US, Australia, and Japan.
+However, it became a 'thing' based on the Japanese beef originally offered.

 Wagyu is a beef breed raised in Japan and is the same breed that produces the prized Kobe beef.
-The manner in which the cows are raised, and the feed that they consume, will determine the graded quality of the beef from each animal.
+The manner in which the cows are raised and the feed they consume will determine the graded quality of the beef from each animal.

 The Japanese Wagyu beef grading system is where you hear the term A5 which is the highest grade of beef that can be purchased.
 The beef is graded A, B, or C based on yield ( A=72% and above, B=69% and above, and C=69% and below ).
 The 1, 2, 3, 4, or 5 quality grades are based on the overall quality of the meat including marbling, the color and texture of the beef, and the color and quality of the fat.